-- CAMPING SITES ARE EASY TO FIND There are several islands and large sandbars to accommodate both large a small groups.
+- CAMPING SITES ARE EASY TO FIND There are several islands and large sandbars to accommodate both large and small groups.
 Scouts Island is a popular camp site on the Wilbarger Paddling Trail, a 14 mile stretch from the Utley Bridge on FM 969 to Fisherman’s Park in Bastrop (our most popular overnight trip for beginner groups).

 - CELL PHONE SERVICE While out on the river you can expect to have cell phone service the whole way.
 This is helpful in that it allows you to use your phones gps to track your progress and in the event you need assistance while on the river help is only a phone call away.

 - EASY TO MONITOR RIVER CONDITIONS The LCRAs Hydromet website is a useful tool in the days leading up to your trip and even while you are on the water.
 River conditions do not typically change rapidly on this wide easy moving water way, but it is always a good thing when you can know whats going on up stream.
 Here is a guide to understanding CFS on the Lower Colorado.

 - BASTROP RIVER CO IS HERE TO HELP Located right on the river near down town Bastrop, Bastrop River Co is here to help you plan an impressive, memorable river experience for your group.
 Check out our blog post on how to get started here.